Forestcore – The Ultimate Nature Aesthetic

 Now that we’ve had a peek at what the forestcore aesthetic entails, and how it differs from its cousin, cottagecore, it’s time to take a deeper look at the visuals and motifs you tend to find.

-We’ve already briefly touched on some of the visual elements which could contribute to something being forestcore, but below is a more detailed list of motifs.
+We’ve already briefly touched on some of the visual elements that could contribute to something being forestcore, but below is a more detailed list of motifs.

 Of course, it’s not exhaustive, and choosing your own motifs is also important, as they should strike a feeling inside of you, and give you joy – you’re the one who’s living the forestcore aesthetic.